-Watching the Twin Towers fall on 9/11 as a child solidified Nichelle’s desire to join the Air Force, serving from 2008 until 2013.
+Watching the Twin Towers fall on 9/11 as a child solidified a desire to join the Air Force.
 After a chance meeting with a BraveHearts instructor in 2017, she become hooked on the camaraderie and dedication shown by the BraveHearts horses, veterans, volunteers, and staff.
 Grateful and humbled by the opportunities afforded at BraveHearts she can often be found in the barn, emptying water buckets or cleaning horse stalls.
 As one of the youngest veterans and growing horsewomen she enjoys her time off the horse, leading in lessons or watching riders and instructors, almost as much as riding.
 Experiencing so many veterans who are open and honest about their mental health struggles and herself having a very stressful career in security with the federal government led her to get serious about her own anxiety.
 Still very much learning about horses and her own struggles with mental health she hopes to destigmatize mental health services for veterans and non-veterans alike.
-This will be Nichell’s first year riding in Trail to Zero.
-Nichelle will be riding in Trail to Zero Washington, DC, NYC & Chicago.

 Gold Star Father & Board Chair

 Ken is a Gold-Star Father.
 His son, US Marine, Cpl.
-CJ Boyd was KIA in Afghanistan in 2010.
-After C.J.’s death Patty attended, the first Gold Star Mother’s retreat held at BraveHearts, which she states, “saved her life.”
+CJ Boyd was killed in action in Afghanistan in 2010.
+After C.J.’s death, Ken’s wife, Patty, attended, the first Gold Star Mother’s retreat held at BraveHearts, which she states “saved her life.”
 Ken and his wife Patty have supported BraveHearts veterans since CJ’s death to honor CJ.
-Ken has become extremely active with BraveHearts riding, helping with special events, and currently sitting on the Board of Directors.
+Ken has become extremely active with BraveHearts through riding, helping with special events, and currently serves as the Chair of the BraveHearts Board of Directors.
 Ken and Patty purchased a horse in 2016, fortuitously named Brother, who now holds the name “CJ’s” Brother.
-Ken has been riding weekly, ever since Brother has come into his life and attributes his healing to this remarkable horse and to the service; he has given to BraveHearts to help CJ’s brothers and sisters.
-2019 will be Ken’s second year participating in Trail to Zero.
+Ever since C.J.’s Brother came into his life, Ken has been riding weekly and attributes his healing to this remarkable horse and to the service he provides to BraveHearts in service to his late son’s brothers and sisters.

 President/COO & Master Level Instructor

 Meggan Hill-McQueeney is a lifelong equestrian.
 Nationally, she has competed in both English and western events since childhood and, later, she competed at the Mustang Million.
 Meggan spent much of her time in the cutting horse and thoroughbred performance horse worlds, learning the art of breeding, raising and competing at the highest levels.
 Meggan is self-taught, relying on her experiences and her natural understanding of both horses and humans.
 She developed her own therapeutic riding program in 1996 and began a second in 1999.
 Meggan is a PATH International Master Level Instructor, a Special Olympics coach, a trainer for Illinois SO coaches, and a PATH evaluator.
 In 2010 Meggan stepped into the role of BraveHearts President/COO.
 She is the 2015 recipient of the PATH Intl.
 James Brady Professional Achievement Award, honoring her great dedication, proven leadership and high ethical standards as well as her ability to develop and implement innovative, creative and effective ideas for the industry.
 Meggan’s theories have resulted in the ability of BraveHearts to expand its veteran services nationally, helping BraveHearts PATH Premier Accredited Center retain its status as the largest veteran program in the nation, using innovative equine-assisted services.
 Meggan’s desire to provide quality programing through higher-degree horsemanship with veterans is achieved through advanced concepts including gentling wild mustangs; mentoring veterans to become PATH certified instructors, and working cattle.
 Under her leadership, BraveHearts has developed a top-notch team of staff and extraordinary horses providing 13,107 sessions to 726 veterans in 2017 – all at no cost to any veteran.
 Meggan is a firm believer, as heard in her 2015 TED Talk that all veterans deserve to be given limitless opportunities – and that belief is demonstrated daily through the veterans who organically begin to explore a world of possibilities because of the experiences with BraveHearts horses and staff.
-2019 will be Meggan’s third year participating in Trail to Zero.
+Meggan has ridden on every Trail to Zero ride since the inception of Trail to Zero.